bids-standard/bids-specification/src/02-common-principles.md

 }
 ```

-Again, this means that the linked dataset must be downloaded from the DOI address,
+Again, this means that the entire linked dataset must be downloaded from the DOI address,
-and the file will be found by navigating to the location specified in the BIDS URI
+and the file will be found by navigating to the location specified by the BIDS URI
 relative to the downloaded data.

 ### Refer to a file outside of a dataset but on the same host